Capstone-Projecto/main-growthy/README.md

 **Description :**

-> Retrieves information about a specific disease identified by the provided 'name' parameter.
+> Retrieves information about a specific disease identified by the provided `name` parameter.

 **URL Parameters :**